To make an appointment call: 425.443.5426 or email: email@example.com

 Please contact me about my current rates.
 I believe therapy should be accessible and affordable for everyone, so I have a number of sliding scale spots available.
 Please ask me about this when you schedule your first appointment.

-Insurances Accepted: Aetna, Premera, LifeWise and Blue Cross/Blue Shield.
-Many others will reimburse for my services as an out of network provider.
+Insurances Accepted: Premera and LifeWise.
+Many others will reimburse for my services as an out-of-network provider.
 Please contact me to discuss eligibility.